root-at-iyn/Offensive-Security/C-Programming/Fundamentals/README.md

 ## TL;DR

-- All executable programs in C must have a main function.
+- All C programs that are executable must have a main function.
 The main function definiton is case-sensitive and must be lowercase.
 - For input and output, you need to include the `stdio.h` header file from the C Standard library.
 This contains the function definitons to use functions like `printf`.
 - In C, statements are terminated with a semicolon `;`
 - If your function does not require any parameters, you can add the void keyword in as the parameter to denote that no arguments are required